Netflix/dispatch/docs/user-guide/incident-commander.md

 ![](../.gitbook/assets/slack-conversation-assign-role.png)

 ### /dispatch-engage-oncall
 You'll need the help of various teams to resolve an incident.
-To quickly page an on-call member of another team, use `/dispatch-engage-oncall` to resolve their identity, and optionally page them using PagerDuty.
+To quickly engage an on-call member of another team, use `/dispatch-engage-oncall` to resolve their identity, and optionally page them.

 ![](../.gitbook/assets/slack-conversation-engage-oncall.png)